 Once the child is enrolled, if the school or parent has a concern about appropriate grade level placement, then the school shall evaluate the student (as it would any other student) and make adjustments accordingly, including placement at another grade level.
 Parents should be informed and involved in the assessment, as feasible.
 The principal’s decision about grade placement is final.

 Will my child receive a high school diploma at the completion of homeschooling?

 Homeschooled students do not receive a high school diploma.
 A homeschooled student who wants to earn a high school diploma from the local public high school shall attend high school for a minimum of three full years to meet the graduation credit requirements.

-Is there any other way to receive a high school diploma?
+Is there a way to receive a high school equivalency?